chainstack/docs/docs/subgraphs/quickstart.md

 ## Introduction

-This guide provides you with a brief overview of how to initialize and create a subgraph from an existing smart contract, deploy the subgraph on Chainstack, and how to query subgraph data.
+This guide provides you with a brief overview of how to initialize and create a subgraph from an existing smart contract, deploy a new or exisitng subgraph on Chainstack, and how to query subgraph data.

 ## Prerequisites